Summary

 Arrangement

-The Nyatiti was a popular instrument and it’s playing technique influenced the waay the Spanish guitar popular called the box guitar will eventually be played.
-The box guitar was introduced by demobiized soldiers after the second world war.
+The Nyatiti was a popular instrument and it’s playing technique influenced the way the Spanish guitar popular called the box guitar will eventually be played.
+The box guitar was introduced by demobilized soldiers after the second world war.
 Individual guitar players began picking away at the chords as they would the nyatiti in the late 1940s, all the while singing in the lakeshore people's language.
 Traditional Luo dancing styles and melodies were combined to create unique guitar-generated beats and riffs.